djkepa/custom-react-hooks/packages/use-update-effect/README.md

 # useUpdateEffect Hook

 The `useUpdateEffect` hook is an enhanced version of React's `useEffect` that is triggered only when dependencies update, skipping the effect on the component's initial mount.
-This hook is particularly useful for effects that you only want to run in response to specific changes.
+It's particularly useful for effects that need to run in response to specific changes after the initial rendering.

 ## Features

-- **Update-Only Execution:** Runs the effect only when dependencies change, not on the initial render.
+- **Skips Initial Render:** Executes the effect only on updates, not during the initial component mount.
-- **Custom Cleanup Support:** Allows for a cleanup function to be returned from the effect, similar to `useEffect`.
+- **Custom Cleanup Function:** Similar to `useEffect`, it allows for a cleanup function to be returned from the effect.
-- **Server-Side Rendering Compatibility:** Fully compatible with SSR environments.
-- **Conditional Execution:** Introduces an optional `condition` function.
-The effect only runs if this function returns `true`.
-- **Delay Execution:** Adds an optional `delay` parameter to delay the execution of the effect.
-- **Skip Initial Effect Option:** Allows the user to choose whether to skip the effect on the initial mount.
-This is set to `true` by default for backward compatibility.
+- **Compatible with SSR:** Designed to work seamlessly in server-side rendering environments.

 ## Installation

-### Installing Only Current Hooks
+### Installing Specific Hook

 ```bash
 npm install @custom-react-hooks/use-update-effect